MaaZiJyun/StuChain/ReadMe.md

 3. European Commission (2023).
 "Blockchain for Cross-Nation Credentialing."
 4. Arnab et al., "Machine Learning and Blockchain-Based Attendance Systems," 2021.
 5. Webisoft, "Blockchain in Education: Next Steps."
 2024.

----

-If you need further sections or edits, feel free to ask!